willsowerbutts/ersatz80/teensy/README.md

 principle other power supply arrangements are possible but these have not been tested, and you will want to connect to the USB port in any event so you can access the console!

+The revision 1 PCB is a bit packed and you may wish to omit the two capacitors between U7/U11 and U8/U15 to ensure a clean fit.